marcosnils/bin/README.md

 ### There are some bugs and the code is not tested

-I know.. and that's not planning to change any time soon unless I start getting some contributions.
+I know... and that's not planning to change any time soon unless I start getting some contributions.
 I did this as a personal tool and I'll probably be fixing stuff and adding features as I personally need them.
 Contributions are welcome though and I'll be happy to discuss and review them.

-### I see releases on Github, but bin does not pick them up
+### I see releases on Github, but `bin` does not pick them up

 At the moment, `bin` does only consider the [latest release from Github](https://docs.github.com/en/rest/reference/repos#get-the-latest-release) according to the following definition: